Pragmatic Nonsense: Pragmatic truth and formal nonsense

 Before we move on to the notion of pragmatic nonsense, though, we must update our definition of formal nonsense one last time.
-For even with the introduction of the tools of the theory of pragmatic truth, there remains a case in which a (well-formed) formula will be considered formally nonsensical: when the existence of at least one totalizing expansion of the simple pragmatic structure in question, that is, of an ${\mathcal{A}}$-normal structure, is not decidable.
+For even with the introduction of the tools of the theory of pragmatic truth, there remains a case in which a (well-formed) formula will be considered formally nonsensical: when a new sentence puts the existence of at least one totalizing expansion of the simple pragmatic structure in question, that is, adding a sentence to the set $ \mathcal{P} $ of assumedly true sentences would render the existence of an ${\mathcal{A}}$-normal structure not determined.